Whelp-Inc/whelp-flutter-sdk/README.md

-# Whelp Flutter Live Chat Package
+# Whelp Live Chat for Flutter

 [![Pub Version](https://img.shields.io/pub/v/whelp_flutter_sdk)](https://pub.dev/packages/whelp_flutter_sdk)
 [![License](https://img.shields.io/github/license/your_username/whelp_flutter_sdk)](https://github.com/Whelp-Inc/whelp-flutter-sdk/blob/main/LICENSE)

 Whelp Flutter Live Chat Package is a Flutter library that allows you to integrate a live chat feature into your Flutter applications using the Whelp service.

+For native Android and iOS applications, please refer to the [Android](https://github.com/Whelp-Inc/whelp-flutter-sdk/blob/main/docs/native_android.md) and [iOS](https://github.com/Whelp-Inc/whelp-flutter-sdk/blob/main/docs/native_ios.md) documentation.

-## Features
+## ⚠️ Note

-- Display a live chat interface provided by the Whelp.
-- Authenticate users for live chat functionality.
-- Customizable for tailoring the live chat interface to your app's branding.
+Before you use the package, you must be enrolled to [Whelp](https://whelp.co) in order to obtain an `APP_ID` and `API_KEY` on which the SDK depends on to function.

-## Installation
+## 🪚 Installation

 To use this package, add `whelp_flutter_sdk` as a dependency in your `pubspec.yaml` file: